Interview Question: Does a Distressed Company Always File for Bankruptcy?

 - Chapter 11 processes - unless there's a pre-pack - are going to take a long time and involve lots of arguments that will quickly grow tedious.
 Being assigned to a Chapter 11 deal grows old quickly for analysts/associates, and is frustrating for MDs (remember: all those deal fees have to be approved by the court too!).

 - Generally speaking, in my view the best deals for RX bankers to work on are out-of-court.
-These are usually quicker and easier for all parties.
+These are usually quicker, much more interesting (because they're less formulaic), and in many respects easier for all parties.

 If you're asked whether a distressed company always files for bankruptcy - or something to that effect - what the question is really asking is, "Do you understand what out-of-court restructuring is?
 Do you even understand that it's a thing?"